bill-mca/SIBAnetics/docs/readme.md

  - Grid corpus dataset
  - Cross-modal fusion
  -
- - Should this list include all the software?
+ - I'll build this with Zotero.
+I'll include all the hyperlinks as citations

 # Acknowledgment